Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 ## Introduction

 Welcome to our repository for our project submission to the World Robotic Olympiad(WRO) in the category of future-engineering compettition.
-In this project we aim to design a autonomous vehicle that can navigate around a field with various rules and restriction.
+In this project we aim to design an autonomous vehicle that can navigate around a field with various rules and restriction.

 ## Mobility-Management